Zika Virus India Symptoms spread prevention Test

 The first infection was detected in February last year, the second in November and the latest one this January.
-No new cases of the non-fatal disease have since been found.
+No new cases of non-fatal disease have since been found.

 Zika virus in Hyderabad:

 There are no confirmed Zika Virus cases in Hyderabad.
-Patients with symptoms of Zika Virus in Hyderabad are referred for testing
+Patients with symptoms of the Zika Virus in Hyderabad are referred for testing

 Zika Virus in Bangalore: